varfco/help/en_US/accounts.reconcile.md

 * When the amount is more than zero, your Firefly III asset account has more money in it than your banks says it should have.

 Either way, press "Store reconciliation" to store the result.
 The transactions will be marked as "cleared" and you can optionally create a transaction that will correct the balance of your Firefly III asset account (a reconciliation).

+If you want to read more about reconciliations, check out the [official documentation on reconciliations](https://firefly-iii.readthedocs.io/en/latest/advanced/reconcile.html).